killyvera/hotkeys/README.md

 This project is licensed under the MIT License.

 ## 🌟 Credits
-- Developed by Your Name
-- Logo designed by Designer Name
+- Developed & Logo designed by killy

 ## 📧 Contact
-For issues, suggestions, or feedback, reach out to [email@example.com](mailto:email@example.com).
+For issues, suggestions, or feedback, reach out to [david.esmeralda@gmail.com](mailto:david.esmeralda@gmail.com).

 ---